The First World War had begun in 1914, and the fighting quickly resulted in a stalemate caused by trench warfare.

 Following Russia's exit from World War One in 1917, the Germans were in a strong position.

-Since they no longer have to station soldiers on the Eastern Front, the Germans were able to relocate all of their fighting units to the Western Front.
+Since they no longer had to station soldiers on the Eastern Front, the Germans were able to relocate all of their fighting units to the Western Front.

 The increase in available troops meant that the German army could prepare for new attacks where they could potentially out-number the Allies.